 In order to make sure that you get the least biased comparison possible, we came up with criteria that will help you choose a card most suitable for everyday use and miles accrual.
 First of all, a real travel card should charge you low or no APR.
 You should be able to take off on holiday and pay any time later.
 Secondly, think about additional fees.
 Sometimes you may look at enticing bonuses and forget about an annual fee that can take from you right what you've gained.

 On the other hand, sometimes a card boasts low fees, but has no rewards either.
 Thus, it's a matter of calculation.
 In order to determine the card's worth to you we need to count its rewards value.
 We don't take into account any interest payments, because we take as a basis that you don't carry a balance and you are never late with your payments - this is the only way you can get any profit from a rewards credit card.

 Generally during a year, you have a lot different expenses, which you can't put all in one category, so cards with a good rewards rate on all purchases and a good sign-up bonus will earn you more simply because all in all you spend much more in different categories altogether than in one selected category, even with increased bonuses.
 That's why in the game of rewards all expenses are important.
 Let's see how much an average person spends per year:

 The calculation is pretty simple: we take annual expenses of an average American (the ones that earn rewards) and multiply them by the rewards rate.
 If the card has a bonus offer, we add it to the earned rewards.
 We assume that bonus offer is earned by default, as well as all expenses are put on a credit card.
 All calculations are hypothetical and vary depending on the credit card spendings.

-Whenever possible, bank will charge you high fees on everything they can.
-Naturally, these fees lower the rewards value of your card since they eat off the big portion of your much-needed rewards.
-An annual fee of a travel card can go up to $500 or more.
-A foreign transaction fee can also be nasty.
-If you go abroad and pay with your card, you need to keep track of additional charges.
-Banks tend to charge a fee of around 3%, and that's a severe leakage of your funds.
-Try to avoid cards that have any fees at all.
-Just the rewards.
 So, in order to see how the card really benefits you, you need to count the rewards value and then deduct all the fees.
 The sum you get is the net profit of that card.
 That is what you want to focus on when choosing a card.
-In the calculation below, you can see how fees affect your rewards value with the Discover it® Miles credit card (spoiler - they don't).
+In the calculation below, you can see how fees affect your rewards value through the example of the Capital One® Venture® Rewards Credit Card.